Solved! What Is a Good Mortgage Rate?

 Mortgage rates can fluctuate from day to day, or even within the same day.

 Mortgage rates are constantly changing, and mortgage rates today may be vastly different from rates tomorrow or next week.
 Sometimes they will stay the same for a few days in a row, and at other times they will change several times throughout the same day.
 Lenders base their mortgage rates on a number of factors, and market volatility can have an effect on how much and how often mortgage rates change.
 It’s a good idea for borrowers to keep an eye on current mortgage rates, while also keeping in mind that they may change frequently.
-Borrowers can also search for “mortgage interest rates forecast 2022” to get an idea of how rates are predicted to change over time (though they’ll want to bear in mind that mortgage rate forecasts aren’t guaranteed).
+Borrowers can also search for “mortgage interest rates forecast” or “will mortgage rates go down” to get an idea of how rates are predicted to change over time (though they’ll want to bear in mind that mortgage rate forecasts aren’t guaranteed).

 Mortgage rates listed on lender websites are based on a sample borrower and don’t necessarily represent the actual rate a borrower will get.